Notre-Dame fire “not the worst chapter in its 850-year history”

-Notre-Dame cathedral in Paris has “miraculously” survived a devastating fire thanks to the medieval building techniques used when it was erected in 1163, a leading medieval historian has said
+Notre-Dame cathedral in Paris “miraculously” survived a devastating fire thanks to the medieval building techniques used when it was erected in 1163, says medieval historian Dr Emily Guerry

 She told History Extra: “Gothic cathedrals rarely catch fire.
 In fact, the Gothic style – with its powerful stone vaults and elegantly pointed arches – developed as a sort of flame-retardant system to protect cathedrals from fire.
 The Gothic architectural style first appeared in and around Paris in the mid-12th century and it became popular across Europe after a number of Romanesque churches succumbed to incendiary destruction, due in part to the high risk of older barrel vaults made of wood.